JeffreyNayeri/Cura-healthcare-QA-Project/README.md

 # CURA Healthcare QA Project

 This project automates end-to-end testing for the CURA Healthcare Service website using [Cypress](https://www.cypress.io/).
-It includes manual test cases, a test plan, test summary report, test script, custom commands, and configuration to ensure the reliability of core functionalities like booking appointments and navigating through the web application.
+It includes manual test cases, a test plan, test summary report, test script and configuration to ensure the reliability of core functionalities like booking appointments and navigating through the web application.

 ---